miguelgondu/blog_hugo/content/posts/2024-06-15/a-map-of-hdbo-part-1.md

 images:
 - static/assets/hdbo_blogposts/a_map_part_1/hdbo_pie.jpg
 description: Starting a map of high-dimensional Bayesian optimization (of discrete sequences) using small molecules as a guiding example
+summary: Starting a map of high-dimensional Bayesian optimization (of discrete sequences) using small molecules as a guiding example
 ---

 <!-- > This blogpost is the first part of a series in which I take [a survey on high-dimensional Bayesian optimization we recently published]() and tutorialize it.
 It assumes familiarity with Gaussian Processes and Bayesian Optimization.
 [Check one of my previous blogposts if you need a refresher on those topics](/blogposts/2023-07-31/intro-to-bo). -->